asjir/FunnyORM.jl/README.md

 Person[(month_of_birth=2, month_of_birth=4)]
 ```

-Under the hood it's FROM ..
-WHERE ... queries.
+Under the hood it's converted to SQL queries.
-If you want more SQL you can add a second argument and it will work as if your data got piped into it.
+You can add a second argument and it will pass your query into it.
 ```julia
 using FunSQL: Order, Get
 db[Person[month_of_birth=[2, 4]], Order(Get.year_of_birth)]